zachconnor97/pointnetTF2/README.md

 ![prediction example](https://github.com/charlesq34/pointnet/blob/master/doc/teaser.png)

+### Modifications
+I am attempting to modify this code to work with Tensorflow v2.

 ### Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1612.00593), which is going to appear in CVPR 2017.
 We proposed a novel deep net architecture for point clouds (as unordered point sets).
 You can also check our [project webpage](http://stanford.edu/~rqi/pointnet) for a deeper introduction.